microsoft/FHIR-Converter/docs/how-to-guides/troubleshoot.md

 This error is observed if the template used for conversion and the input data being converted are technically valid, but the converted result produced is poorly formed.

-#### <u>InnerError code: JsonParsingError</u>
+#### __InnerError code: JsonParsingError__

  **Root Cause:** For convertToFhir requests, the output produced by the template cannot be parsed into valid JSON format.
 For convertToHl7v2 requests, the InputData value cannot be parsed into valid JSON format.

-**Troubleshooting:**
-In the case of a convertToFhir request, ensure that the template is properly formatted to generate a valid JSON object.
+ **Troubleshooting:** In the case of a convertToFhir request, ensure that the template is properly formatted to generate a valid JSON object.
 Refer to the provided [sample templates](../../data/Templates) as valid examples or see more information on template authoring [here](customize-templates.md).
 In the case of a convertToHl7v2 request, ensure that the InputData string is of a format that can be correctly parsed into a JSON object.

-#### <u>InnerError code: JsonMergingError</u>
+#### __InnerError code: JsonMergingError__

  **Root Cause:** The conversion produced an output payload that can be parsed to a JSON object, but this JSON object does not have the expected structure or contains invalid data.

-**Troubleshooting:**
-Ensure that the template structures the data to align with the expected output format and does not contain any invalid data.
+ **Troubleshooting:** Ensure that the template structures the data to align with the expected output format and does not contain any invalid data.
 Refer to the provided [sample templates](../../data/Templates) and [sample InputData](../../data/SampleData) for valid examples or see more information on template authoring [here](customize-templates.md).

 ### InternalServerError